Perl-Hadoop/Thrift-API-HiveClient2/README.md

 [Thrift::SASL::Transport](https://metacpan.org/pod/Thrift::SASL::Transport).
 This behaviour is set by passing sasl => 1 to the constructor.
 It has been tested with hive.server2.authentication = KERBEROS.
 It of course requires a valid credentials cache (kinit) or keytab.
+With this, kerberos principal also should be provided as part of constructor, principal => hive/\_HOST@REALM.COM this value will be under hive.server2.authentication.kerberos.principal in hive-site.xml

 Starting with 0.015, other authentication methods are supported, and driven by the content of the sasl property.
 When built using sasl => 0 or sasl => 1, the